cjswedes/FreeMasenSTEdgeDrivers/cosock-test/README.md

-# Lan child test
+# Cosock test

-Driver that Creates a parent with 3 children which can then all have online/offline health state set using switch capability
+Muck about with cosock channels and sockets and selects